 The Yorkshire woollen industry began to struggle during the early 19th century, during the Napoleonic War, due to trade embargoes restricting raw wool imports, resulting in there being insufficient wool to meet the demands of existing cloth makers.
 Enterprising business owners needed to find a solution.

 The shoddy and mungo industries are essentially waste wool industries.
 These days the word “shoddy” is used to describe work of an inferior nature.
-However, the shoddy industry originally arose in 1813, in the woollen districts of the West Riding, where the first rag machinery was used to shred various waste woollen products into fibres, which could be mixed with a quantity of virgin wool to make new fibres that could, in turn, be woven into cloth.
+However, the shoddy industry originally arose in 1813, in the woollen districts of the West Riding, especially my home town, where the first rag machinery was used to shred various waste woollen products into fibres, which could be mixed with a quantity of virgin wool to blend into new fibres, which could, in turn, be woven into cloth.
 This process and the cloth it produced became known as “shoddy”.

-The first development of shoddy cloth is credited to Benjamin Law of Batley, although there may have been a small number of other West Riding manufacturers starting up at about the same time.
+The first development of shoddy cloth is credited to Benjamin Law (1773-1837) of Batley, although there may have been a small number of other West Riding manufacturers starting up at about the same time.
 Law acquired fabrics collected by “tatters”.
-The tatter collected waste fabrics from industry such as roller cloths from spinning mills, plus woollen clothing, blankets, tailor’s waste and the waste from cutting piano felts and so on.
-Benjamin Law then had them ground up by “rag machines”, which were originally intended, not for shoddy production, but to grind “thrumbs”, or hard bits of worsted waste.
+The tatter collected waste fabrics from industry, such as roller cloths from spinning mills and the waste from cutting piano felts, plus woollen clothing, blankets, tailors’ waste and so on.
+Benjamin Law then had them ground up by “rag machines”, which were originally intended, not for shoddy production, but to grind up “thrumbs” (hard bits of worsted waste, the unwoven ends of warp thread remaining on the loom when the web has been removed).
 Malcolm Haigh tells us:

-This Joseph Archer was a younger son of my sixth great-grandfather, John Archer (1696-1757) and his wife Mary Scott.
-The whole family were blacksmiths and machine makers.
+Author note: The Joseph Archer (1767-1849) mentioned above was a younger son of my sixth great-grandfather, John Archer (1727-1803) and his wife Mary Scott…so Joseph was my 5th great grand-uncle.
+My whole Archer family were blacksmiths and textile machine makers at this time.
+The Archers of Ossett later became known in the USA, where the shoddy industry was about to begin.

 Similar rag machines had already been used in London and elsewhere to make ground up fillings to be used in upholstery and saddlery, in a process similar to grinding cotton and linen to make paper…and the process of making new fibres from old, for weaving cloth, was an extension of this.